The Difference Between Apron and Belt Feeders

 • Performs well under severe impact conditions

-• Typically used in primary / raw material handling applications
+• Typically used in primary / ROM material handling applications

 • Slower material movement

-• Higher upfront investment justified in demanding conditions
+• Higher upfront investment per meter justified in demanding conditions

 • Best for smaller, more uniform material